kmlasharma/WildCards/README.md

 ## Running the project:

 1. Run `docker-compose run project` to enter the Docker container.
-2. Verify that the project is set up properly:
- * Run `app`
+2. Run `app` to start the application.
- * Run `pmlcheck $HOME/peos/xpml/test.pml`

 ## Features:

 ### PML File Selection

-* Status: In Progress
+* Status: Complete
 * Testing instructions:
+   * Enter `test.pml` at the prompt

 ### PML File Loading

-* Status: In Progress
+* Status: Complete
 * Testing Instructions:
+   * By doing the previous step, the PML file will automatically be loaded

 ### Select Specific OWL Ontology

-* Status: In Progress
+* Status: Complete
 * Testing Instructions:
+   * Enter `test.owl` at the prompt

 ### Load Selected Ontology

-* Status: In Progress
+* Status: Complete
 * Testing Instructions:
+   * By doing the previous step, the OWL Ontology will automatically be loaded

 ## Tearing down the Docker container